website-search

 get_security_writing_guidelinesARead-onlyIdempotentInspect

 Get Lenny Zeltser's expert writing guidelines for security reports and assessments.
 Provides guidance on tone, structure, clarity, executive summaries, and avoiding common writing mistakes.
+Includes rating-sheet items (the four lens sheets: structure, look, words, tone) as concrete reference points for grounded feedback.
 Works for any security document.
-Your documents are never sent to this server—guidelines flow to your AI for local analysis.
+This server never requests your documents and instructs your AI to keep them local—guidelines flow to your AI for local analysis.
 Note: For incident response reports specifically, use the ir_* tools which provide deeper section-by-section review criteria.

 | Name | Required | Description | Default |